 Once you’ve got a handle on your smaller expenses, start looking at the larger costs in your budget.
+These are often your month-to-month fixed expenses such as bills.
 How much are you spending on your grocery shops?
 Are you getting the best mortgage rate?
 Is there a better deal out there for utilities like electricity and internet?
 Can these regular costs be reduced in any way?
 Utility providers often offer special deals, so keep an eye out for these and consider switching providers if a better deal is available.

 Note: Special offers often come with a fixed-term contract.
 Make sure to read the fine print when researching new service providers.

 Remember, money management is about allocating your finances to make every cent count.
-Revisit your budget regularly to optimise your money management.
+Revisit your budget regularly to optimize your money management.